fmhy/edit/File-Tools.md

 # ► File Hosts

-* **Note** - Size is per file and time is after the last time someone downloaded that file unless specified.
+* **Note** - Keep in mind its NEVER good idea to upload personal files to these, even if they claim to be encrypted.
+Size is per file and time is after the last time someone downloaded that file unless specified.

 ***